joshpensky/react-native-ax-chart/README.md

 ### Not Supported (yet!)

-The following are supported with the AXChart protocol, but have not been added to this library (yet!).
+The following are supported with the `AXChart` protocol, but have not been added to this library (yet!):

-Pull requests are welcome!

 - **Additional axes:** You _cannot_ define additional categorical or numerical axes beyond the x-axis and y-axis